 In seldom cases, however, you would need a professional’s help in cleaning solar panels.
 Although costly, this is the best method by far since professional cleaners have the right equipment, are more experienced, and know what they are doing.

-Solar panels are now one of the major sources of energy today.
-A lot of people have been installing them as the primary source of energy to power their appliances and lights in their homes.
-Cleaning solar panels is a necessary knowledge to acquire for all solar panel owners and for those who are planning to buy them.
+Solar panels are now one of the significant sources of energy today.
+Solar panel installers have been busier than ever.
+People start using solar energy as the primary source of energy to power their appliances and lights in their homes.
+Cleaning solar panels is a necessary knowledge to acquire for all solar panel owners and those planning to buy them.